GenRockeR/elan-agent/README.rst

 External Authentications
 ************************

-You can implement external authentication by implementing the following:
+You can implement extra authentication schemes by implementing the following:

 :service:
   `authentication/external/authorize`